Rufus Isaacs, 1st Marquess of Reading: Death

-Lord Reading died in London in December 1935 aged 75.
-After cremation at Golders Green Crematorium his ashes were buried at the nearby Jewish cemetery.
+Reading died in London in December 1935 aged 75.
+After cremation at Golders Green Crematorium, his ashes were buried at the nearby Jewish cemetery.
 The house where he died, No. 32 Curzon Street in Mayfair, has had a blue plaque on it since 1971.

 Honours and commemoration

-In addition to five peerages and five knighthoods, Reading received many other honours.
-In 1925 he was appointed Grand Cordon of the Order of Leopold.
-He was Captain of Deal Castle and Lord Warden of the Cinque Ports, received the freedom of Reading and of London, and was a Bencher and Treasurer of the Middle Temple.
-He received honorary degrees from Harvard, Yale, Princeton, Columbia, Toronto, Calcutta, Cambridge and Oxford.
+In addition to five peerages and five knighthoods, Reading was appointed Grand Cordon of the Order of Leopold in 1925.
+He was Captain of Deal Castle and Lord Warden of the Cinque Ports, and was a Bencher and Treasurer of the Middle Temple.

-Although he had no apparent link with Canada, his eminence was such that the Lord Reading Law Society (founded in 1948 to promote the interests of Jewish members of the Quebec Bar) was named in his honour.
-A founding chairman of the Palestine Electric Corporation (along with Alfred Mond (father of his daughter in-law) and Herbert Samuel), the Reading Power Station in Tel Aviv, Israel was named in his honour.
+The Lord Reading Law Society, founded in 1948 to promote the interests of Jewish members of the Quebec Bar, was named for him.
+He was a founding chairman of the Palestine Electric Corporation and the Reading Power Station in Tel Aviv, Israel was named for him.

-Scholarly assessment
+Political stands

-In his approach to politics, Isaacs was, according to Denis Judd,"no blood-red Radical, and had 'little sympathy with the narrower aspects of the Nonconformist outlook which constituted so powerful an element in contemporary Liberalism.'
-Liberalism, nonetheless, was the natural party for him to support.
-Within his own father’s lifetime Jews had been obliged to struggle to obtain full civil rights.
-Moreover, the Liberal party apparently stood for the noble principles of liberty, toleration and progress whereas the Tories, although somewhat disguised with the Unionist coalition, seemed to offer little in the way of enlightened policies.
-For a man who approved of social reform, yet wanted to stop well short of revolution, the Liberal party was the obvious home."Indeed, Isaacs championed such measures as the taxation of land values and reforms in the legal standing of unions, education, licensing, and military organization.
+Isaacs championed the taxation of land values and reforms in the legal standing of unions, education, licensing, and military organization.
 Isaacs also gave staunch official backing to David Lloyd George's initiative on land reform, together with his tax on land values and national social insurance scheme.